-The secretory cells of this type of endocrine gland form the wall of microscopic spheres called follicles.
-The secretory cells are usually a simple cubic epithelium and their product accumulates inside the sphere.
+The secretory cells of this type of endocrine glands are organized to form the wall of microscopic spheres or follicles.
+Their cells are usually a simple cubic epithelium awhose secretion accumulates inside the follicle.

 The figure highlights three follicles: their walls are formed by secretory cells highlighted in blue.
-The shape of the epithelial cells varies depending on the state of activity of the follicle: they can be squamous, cuboidal or columnar – in this image they are almost all cuboidal.
-The secretion (colloid) accumulated inside the follicle is highlighted in pink.
+The shape of the epithelial cells varies depending on the secretory activity of each follicle: they can be squamous, cuboidal or columnar – in this image they are mostly cuboidal.
+The colloid accumulated inside the follicles is highlighted in pink.

 Groups of other endocrine cells can be seen between the follicles.

-Small amounts of follicular endocrine glands are also present in a region of the hypophysis.
+Small groups of another follicular endocrine gland are present in one part of the adenohypophysis (anterior pituitary).

 3-18 Glandular epithelia